ietf-wg-mimi/mimi-protocol/draft-ralston-mimi-protocol.md

    ({{fanout}}) to all participating servers, plus the joiner's server as they are now participating in the room too.

-If the user was added to the room via a standalone `m.room.user` event, the user's clients are able to add themselves to the cryptographic group state via one or more `ds.commit` events after fetching the room's current information via a `ds.fetch_group_info` event.
+If the user was added to the room via a standalone `room.user` event, the user's clients are able to add themselves to the cryptographic group state via one or more `ds.commit` events after fetching the room's current information via a `ds.fetch_group_info` event.